Surgical Tools Left Behind after Surgery

 - Metal safety pins

 If surgical tools left in the body caused injury, talk to a medical malpractice attorney.

 The lawyers at Lommen Abdo have the experience and resources to investigate surgical mistakes and find answers and justice for their clients.
-Call 612.587.2925 or send an email for a free consultation.
-We represent clients in Minnesota, Wisconsin and North Dakota.
+Call 612.255.6576 or send an email for a free consultation.
+We represent clients in Minnesota and Wisconsin.